Selora/clone_test/README.md

 First, setup LTTng (as root) with :
 ```
 lttng create namespace_session -o /path/to/trace
-lttng enable-event --kernel --channel container_info sched_process_fork
+lttng enable-event -k -a
 lttng start
 ```
-Note that the above only uses sched_process_fork.
-One could enable ALL kernel events.
+Note that the method above uses all events.
+This could lead to really big traces.

 Then run the program you just compiled (as root too):
 ```